 - The most common uses for horsetail include kidney and bladder issues, weight loss, heavy menstrual bleeding and to prevent or reverse balding.

-- Horsetail is also good to apply to wounds, burns and other skin irritations which may explain why some people suffering from hair loss prefer to use it as a topical as opposed taking it orally.
+- Horsetail is also good to apply to wounds, burns and other skin irritations which may explain why some people suffering from thinning hair prefer to use it as a topical as opposed taking it orally.

-Horsetail and hair loss
+Horsetail and hair growth

 Photo by: Ute via Flickr.